MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.8.1/context-persistence.md

 manager: carmonm
 ms.devlang: powershell
 ms.topic: conceptual
-ms.date: 08/31/2017
+ms.date: 09/09/2018
 ---
-# Persisting user credentials across PowerShell sessions
+# Persist user credentials across PowerShell sessions

 Azure PowerShell offers a feature called **Azure Context Autosave**, which gives the following features:

-- Retention of sign in information for reuse in new PowerShell sessions.
+- Retention of sign-in information for reuse in new PowerShell sessions.
 - Easier use of background tasks for executing long-running cmdlets.
-- Switch between accounts, subscriptions, and environments without a separate sign in.
+- Switch between accounts, subscriptions, and environments without a separate sign-in.
 - Execution of tasks using different credentials and subscriptions, simultaneously, from the same PowerShell session.